 Basic Life Skills

 Focuses on a variety of topics and skills necessary for adulthood.
-Includes the basics in financial planning, sewing, healthful living, etiquette, party planning and dealing with family and personal relationships.
-Sewing supplies will be needed for both semesters.
+Includes the basics in financial planning, healthful living, etiquette, party planning and dealing with family and personal relationships.

 Dual Credit Courses